50 reasons London's the world's greatest city

 The Santander Cycles are also known as "Boris bikes," after Boris Johnson, the mayor-turned-foreign-secretrary who launched the scheme.
 They cost only a few quid and London is a surprisingly good biking city.

-25. Vietnamese people swear that the banh mi in London is better than in Saigon
+25. Banh mi that's better in London than in Vietnam

 Apparently the debate comes down to the bread, which is less roof-of-mouth scrapingly crisp in the London version.